martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Request-ID:
 :   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.

-Cert-ID:
-:   The ID of the certificate chain to which this certificate belongs.

 Cert-Count and Cert-List:
 : A sequence of Certificate objects (see {{cert-cert}}), each